openbabel/documentation/Contributing/SoftwareArchaeology.rst

 ----------------------------------

 * Add clear documentation for every public function (see :ref:`documentation`).
-* Add clear comments on the internal operation of functions -- so anyone can read through the code quickly.
+* Add clear comments on the internal operation of functions so that anyone can read through the code quickly.
    * If you're not sure what a function does, e-mail the openbabel-devel_ list and it can be worked out.
 * Mark functions which should be publicly visible and functions which are only useful internally.
 Many methods are not particularly useful except inside the library itself.
-* Improve code indentation -- different contributions have often had different indentation styles.
+* Improve code indentation
+   * Different contributions have often had different indentation styles.
 Simply making the code indentation consistent across an entire file makes the code easier to read.
    * The current accepted scheme for Open Babel is a default indent of two spaces, and use of spaces instead of tabs.
    * For tips on changing your editor to use this indentation style, please e-mail the openbabel-devel_ list.
 * Delete code which is commented out.
 The SVN version control system maintains history, so if we need it later, we can go back and get that code.
 Dead code like this simply makes it harder to read the important code!